 Some authorized transports may use only a solitary HCPCS code, while other transportation services will have a two-letter modifier attached to the same or another HCPCS code.
-While a solitary HCPCS code will reimburse one amount, the same HCPCS code authorized with a modifier will reimburse a different amount.
+While a solitary HCPCS code will reimburse one amount, the same codes.